mongodb-developer/AtlasForms/README.md

   - How *critical* are dropdown picklists - Very!

 ## Known BUGS to fix
-   - ~~~Last listview column should to fill to end.~~~
-   - Do we handle arrays of non string scalarrs? - test that and fix as required
-   - Outside of edit, you can click + on array elements but the newly created elements aren't editable

 ## Work in Progress / TODO / Ideas